ipspace/blog/content/draft/sdwan_blogs_draft.md

+---
+draft: True
+---
 # (Pub) Video: Going Beneath the Surface

 In order to demystify certain assumptions in regards to SD-WAN, [David Penaloza](https://www.ipspace.net/Author:David_Pe%C3%B1aloza_Seijas) began imparting the Cisco SD-WAN webinar series.
-Startning by providing real world experience beyond marketing hype and clearing misty messages around what can or cannot be done with them.
+Startning by providing real world experience beyond marketing hype and [clearing misty messages](http://localhost:1313/) around what can or cannot be done with them.

 For that matter, the first video of the series focuses on going [beneath the surface](https://my.ipspace.net/bin/get/CiscoSDWAN/1%20-%20Going%20Beneath%20the%20Surface.mp4?doccode=CiscoSDWAN) of marketing and shiny corporate slides before discussing the solution's technical capabilities.